 The Bottom Line

 Don’t let financial terminology confuse or intimidate you.
 Knowing your finances and how they’re defined is important.
 Your gross income is every piece of your income, where your net income is what you take home with you.
-Gross income is used by lenders and landlords to determine what you can afford.
+Lenders and property owners use gross income to determine what you can afford.
 Understanding your gross income and how to calculate your adjusted gross income and modified adjusted gross income can lead to savings on your taxes.

-With any questions or uncertainties you have about your finances or taxes, you should bring them to a financial advisor or tax professional.
-It’s important to stay informed about your own finances, but also know when you need with help with them.
-A financial advisor or tax professional will help you make the most of your income.
-That’s something everyone can get behind.
+You should bring any questions or uncertainties about your finances or taxes to a financial advisor or tax professional.
+It’s important to stay informed about your finances, but also know when you need help with them.
+A financial advisor or tax professional can help you make the most of your income.